ShangwenWang/shangwenwang.github.io/_pages/about.md

 From May 2022 to July 2023, I was a visiting student at Southern University of Science and Technology (SUSTech), supervised by Prof. [Yepang Liu](https://yepangliu.github.io/).

 * NEWS!
+  * 2025.12: Our works on Commit Untangling and ML Software Fairness got accepted by [ICSE 2026](https://conf.researchr.org/home/icse-2026)!
+Congrats to Kangchen and Showing!
+Our work on fairness starts from 2022, when I was a visting student at SUSTech.
+OMG, really a long time ago.
+I very very miss those days in Tanglang, Shenzhen!
   * 2025.08: Our work on defending against data poisoning for retrieval-augmented code generation got accepted by [CCS 2025](https://www.sigsac.org/ccs/CCS2025/)!
 Congrats to Bo!
 This is the first "big four" paper in our group!
   * 2025.08: Our work on LLM-based fault localization augmented by dynamic program states got accepted by [ASE 2025](https://conf.researchr.org/home/ase-2025)!
 Congrats to Yihao!
   * 2025.07: Three journal papers got accepted in one week!
 Congrats to Xin, Bo, and Yihao!